-This work began before the coronavirus pandemic but has been intensified and adapted in light of the changing circumstances.
+This work began before the coronavirus pandemic but was intensified and adapted in light of it.
 The work is to:

 - Review our strategic context: the Church and the impact of the social, political and economic world around us